Aditi202004/Software-Project/README.md

 - Select the type of experiment you want to perform.
   - Resistance vs Time
   - Resistance vs Temperature
-  - Note: you can select both modes at the same time also.
+  - Note: you can select both modes at the same time also. <br>
-- The different modes of the experiment have been explained further.
+  ( The different modes of the experiment have been explained further )
 - You may click the Info button to get information about all the three devices and to check if they are connected or not.
 - After that, click the Sync Set button to set all the values.
   - Note: you may also click the Sync Get button to use values from the previous experiment.